Immigration and Refugees

 8. Arbitrary detention of refugees and people seeking asylum is a gross violation of human rights.

-9. Extreme weather events, natural disasters, and environmental degradation as a result of the climate crisis are already, and will continue to displace increasing numbers of people globally.
+9. Extreme weather events, natural disasters, and environmental degradation resulting from the climate crisis will continue to displace increasing numbers of people globally who must be treated compassionately.

 Aims